wenoptics/social-data-analysis/README.md

 supported by the data and which one of the above factors relates most to the quality of the articles?

-# Task
+# Todo

  - [x] Total number of unique editors
  - [ ] Number of edits per editors
- - [ ] Number of talk-page posts
+ - [x] Number of talk-page posts
- - [ ] Number of editors posting on talk-pages
+ - [x] Number of editors posting on talk-pages
  - [ ] Frequency of edits (time between edits)